jharthorn/dgx-spark-harness/README.md

 * Enhance `analysis/process_results.py` to correlate sysmon and dynkv.
 * Add KV hit/miss and tier residency tracking once telemetry is integrated.
 * Custom TRT engine instructions can be added in a separate doc if extended admits become required.
+* Runner gap: Stack B tier0/1/2 sizing/path in `configs/stackB_*_dynamo_tiered.yaml` is not wired into the worker launch; add a shim to read those YAMLs and export tier capacities/paths for the worker.